vbotka/ansible-collection-freebsd/docs/source/examples/361/example.rst

 Requirements
 ^^^^^^^^^^^^

-* root privilege on the iocage host.
+* root privilege in the managed nodes.

 Notes
 ^^^^^